 Using drugs, alcohol, or food to cope with negative feelings about work

-If you have experienced one or more of these symptoms then you may be experiencing burnout.
-But there are ways to overcome it and it starts with figuring out the reasons behind your exhaustion.
+If you have experienced one or more of these symptoms, you may be experiencing burnout.
+With some effort, you can take steps to overcome workplace exhaustion, and it starts with figuring out the cause.

-It may take some time to figure out why you feel exhausted at work, and there could be more than one reason behind it.
+It may take some time to figure out why you feel exhausted at work, and you may find more than one reason behind it.
 Some common causes of workplace stress and exhaustion are:

 Too much work